TypeScript ยท Zero runtime dependencies ยท npm ยท Source

 ๐Ÿ›ก๏ธ

-Adaptive Retry Budgeting limits retry volume to prevent cascading failures when services are struggling.
+Adaptive Retry Budgeting limits retry volume when downstream systems are already struggling.

 โšก